When a staff member leaves, it’s sad. When a number of them leave, it’s a concern, not only for your company, but also your company’s reputation.

 - Start by hiring the right people for the job.

-- Offer employees desirable benefits packages like medical insurance, vacation time, and opportunities to grow.
+- Offer your team desirable benefits packages like medical insurance, vacation time, and opportunities to grow.

 - Make performance reviews and appraisal a company culture.
 This helps you to identify if workers are on track.
 You can achieve this by using various tools and programs.
 Traqq, for instance, lets you track and monitor employee’s performance and activity levels.
 It then presents the data in a neat timesheet that helps you to identify areas of strength and weakness.
 With such data, you can take the necessary steps to address areas of concern.

 Traqq is also a project management software where you can check on the progress of each task.
-It even shows you which websites employees are spending most of their time on.
+It even shows you which websites your workers are spending most of their time on.

-- Don’t forget to reward employees for work well done.
+- Don’t forget to reward colleagues for work well done.
 You can do this by publicly acknowledging their achievements or by giving them cash rewards.

 - Clearly communicate the company goals, vision, and mission.
-Additionally, keep lines of communication open and make sure each employee knows his or her roles and responsibilities, so they know what’s expected of them.
+Additionally, keep lines of communication open and make sure each team member knows his or her roles and responsibilities, so they know what’s expected of them.

 As an employer or HR manager, you must understand that there will always be employees who leave the company, no matter your efforts or retention strategies.
 The vital thing to do is to identify trends and patterns and try to make the necessary adjustments in your company.
 At the end of the day, the last thing that HR and management want is a high employee attrition rate and turnover rate.